 > From soil biodiversity to soil functioning and services in a global change context

-> Promoting synergies and reducing trade-offs between food supply, biodiversity and ecosystem services
+> Promoting synergies and reducing trade-offs between food supply, biodiversity and ecosystem services (addressed in the 2013-2013 call)

 > Improvement of habitats connectivity, functioning green infrastructure, diversifying landscapes